 NorCal has plenty of affordable California beach towns, and Crescent City is about as north as you can go before you hit the next state.
 This quiet little beach town is only 20 miles away from Oregon and has plenty of gorgeous views to spare.

 This city currently has a cost of living that rests slightly below the national average, which is a serious rarity for California.
 When it comes to California living costs, Crescent City boasts a rate that is a whopping 28 percent below the average.

-South Bay is one of those beach towns that is very well-hidden and has yet to be fully appreciated for all it offers.
-This is home to the Humboldt Botanical Gardens, Instagram-worthy shot places and excellent restaurants.
+Another one of the cheapest beach towns in California is South Bay.
+This is one of those beach towns that is very well-hidden and has yet to be fully appreciated for all it offers.
+This is home to the Humboldt Botanical Gardens, Instagram-worthy shot places, and excellent restaurants.